valleyrain-org/www/_pages/about.md

 Since our first launch in March 2015, we have attracted many elites in a variety of professions, such as publishers, writers, documentary producers, radio hosts, and famous lawyers, painters, social activists and some start-up company founders as well.

+We were founded with the mission of building a bridge between Aisa and North America cultures.

+To date, we have hosted upwards of 400 cultural events in San Francisco, Los Angeles, Beijing, and Shanghai, among other cities.
+At these events, we gather leading voices in the field to engage in dialogue and share knowledge.

 As we are becoming more influential, we welcome more readers to join us.